Ryan-Lukas/VerilogDesign-fpga-implemnted-chess-game/README.md

 Background
 ------------

 Designed and modeled CPU architecture within a FPGA using Verilog to implement a modern digital chess game.
-We used MIPS assembly language and an assembler to convert the MIPS instructions for verilog to comprehend.
+We used MIPS assembly language and an assembler to convert the MIPS instructions for verilog input.

 Contributions
 ------------